Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 Selenium—Supplementing with the nutrient selenium has been shown to support the reduction of anxiety.

-Omega-3 fatty acids—Omega 3 fatty acids are known to promote elevated mood and reduce the risk for anxiety.
+Omega-3 fatty acids—Omega-3 fatty acids are known to promote elevated mood and reduce the risk of anxiety.

 Vitamin C—Vitamin C helps reduce oxidative stress and limits cortisol in the bloodstream, which reduces anxiety.